rootstrap/tech-guides/python/cookiecutter-django.md

 line-length = 120
 exclude = '.*\/(migrations|settings)\/.*'
 ```
-4. Check running `$ pipenv run black . --check`.
+3. Check running `$ black . --check`.
     - This command list all the issues found.
-    - A useful command could be `$ pipenv run black .` which resolves all the issues.
-Also, you can run `$ pipenv run black . --diff` to watch the proposed changes.
+    - A useful command could be `$ black .` which resolves all the issues.
+Also, you can run `$ black . --diff` to watch the proposed changes.

+### If you want to have this in a new Github repository
+If you want to have this project in a new Github repository under the rootstrap organization, then follow these steps:
+1. Go to Github.
+2. Click on create new repository.
+3. Under Owner, select rootstrap.
+4. Write the name for the respository equal to the name of the root folder of the project created with DjangoCookieCutter.
+5. Copy the `git clone with ssh value` from the project.
+6. Go to the root folder project in your terminal.
+7. Run `$ git init`.
+8. Run `$ git remote add origin <git clone with ssh value>`.
+9. If your current branch hasn't the `main` branch, then run `$ git checkout -b main`.
+10. Run `$ git add .`.
+11. Run `$ git commit -m "First commit"`.
+You can change the `"First commit"` message with whatever you think is correct.
+12. Run `$ git push origin main`.
+13. If you had to run `$ git checkout -b main` then now run `$ git branch -M main`.

 ### [pre-commit](https://pre-commit.com/)
 *NOTE: By default this package is already installed.*